Last Updated on 17 December, 2020 by Veronica

 *Important: it has free cancellation and payment at the property.

-*The price of the room is around 75 euros per night, but they have good deals if you book it non-refundable.
+*The room’s price is around 75 euros per night, but they have good deals if you book it non-refundable.